 Bridges Faculty Development: Foundations 2 Resources

-Use the resources below to learn more about clinical reasoning and other skills relevant to F2:
+Use the resources on this page to learn more about clinical reasoning and other skills relevant to F2.

 Clinical reasoning: the basics, for preceptors (created to introduce clinical preceptors to the reasoning framework being taught in Bridges)